zoesmithUCD/zoesmithUCD.github.io/README.md

       -  **Command+Shift+M** for macbook users

           -  Note: this piping took is not the same one you will be introduced to in lab.
-It will look like this %>% insted of this |>. (ask Rob about the diferences)
+It will look like this **%>%** insted of this **|>**.
+The one we are introduced to is universal and works everywhere in RStudios.
+The first piping tool, **%>%**, only works when a program called magrittr is running.
+When we use tidyverse, this tool will work becasue magrittr is attached to the tidyverse package.
+You can also edit this shortcut by following the same steps we outlined earlier for **Ctrl+Y**